Furkyleon/Furkyleon/README.md

 I am Furkan.
 I am a Computer Science and Engineering Student at Sabanci University!

-I learned Python, C++ and Java languages.
+I know Python, C++ and Java languages.

 I am interested in frontend and backend technologies.

 <!--